KhoaNguyen01004/QuanLyBanHang/README.md

-# Shop Management Web Application
+# Shop Management Web application

 A FastAPI web app for browsing items, managing a cart, and placing orders with a simple web UI.
 It exposes REST APIs, serves HTML templates, persists data (SQLite by default), and is deployable on Railway.
 Sessions are used for web auth; JWT is available for API token flows.